Andros Island: 10 Things You Should Know

 Wild and untamed are two words that personify Andros island.
 While there are beautiful sandy coves that are easily accessible by car or public transport on the northwestern coast – most require a 4×4 vehicle to reach.

 The most popular beach on the island is Achla.
-There are daily weather dependant ferries leaving Chora.
-Further south, the beach “Tias Grias to Pidima” is another excellent option that is far easier to reach and has stunning turquoise waters.
+There are daily weather-dependent ferries leaving Chora.
+Further south, the beach “Tis Grias to Pidima” is another excellent option that is far easier to reach and has stunning turquoise waters.

 Its past can be traced back to Greek mythology

 According to Greek mythology, Andros was a grandson of the god Apollo and his father Anio was king of Delos.
-He also had a brother named Mykonos, who ruled over the neighbouring island.
-Andros was also a place of worship for the god Dionysus, lover of wine, fertility and vegetation.
+He also had a brother named Mykonos, who ruled over the neighboring island.
+Andros was also a place of worship for the god Dionysus, lover of wine, fertility, and vegetation.

 The beautiful springs in the village of Menites, where visitors stop for a refreshing dinner under the shade of the plane trees, are according to one account part of the ancient spring of the temple of Dionysus found in the area.